verisianHQ/core-contributor/README.md

 2) Install git, following the instructions here: https://git-scm.com/install/ \
        - Keep all the default settings throughout the installer \
        - You DO NOT need to actually run git as a program, so close any pop-ups that appear after the installation
-3) Install VSCode, following the instructions here: https://code.visualstudio.com/download
+3) Install VSCode (*not* VSCodeUser), following the instructions here: https://code.visualstudio.com/download
 4) Open VSCode and a terminal within it: \
        - Top Menu → Terminal → New Terminal (check the three dots in the top menu if you don't see 'Terminal')
 5) Create a new empty directory on your machine for storing the repository and subsequent rule editing, and navigate to it in the terminal using `cd` commands.
 Avoid OneDrive if possible. \